trevormells/SeerrBridge/README.md

 We follow [Semantic Versioning](https://semver.org/) and track user-visible changes in [`CHANGELOG.md`](CHANGELOG.md).
 Every tagged release should include an associated GitHub release so extension users have downloadable artifacts and clear release notes.

+### Release checklist

-1. Update the **Unreleased** section of `CHANGELOG.md` with the notes you plan to ship, then rename it to a dated section like `## [0.2.0] - 2025-12-01`.
+1. **Update notes** – Move entries from the **Unreleased** section of `CHANGELOG.md` into a dated section like `## [0.2.0] - 2025-12-01`, keeping the Unreleased section ready for upcoming changes.
+2. **Run tests** – Execute `npm test` to run syntax checks over every JavaScript file.
+Fix any issues before continuing.
-2. Run `npm version <patch|minor|major>` to bump the package version.
-The `version` lifecycle hook automatically mirrors that version into `manifest.json` and stages the manifest change so Git tags and Chrome metadata stay in sync.
+3. **Bump the version** – Run `npm version <patch|minor|major>`.
+The npm lifecycle hook automatically keeps `manifest.json` in sync and creates a Git tag for the new version.
+Review the generated commit and tag before pushing.
+4. **Build the upload artifact** – Run `npm run build` to produce `dist/seerrbridge-<version>.zip`.
+This archive excludes development-only files so it can be uploaded directly to the Chrome Web Store.
-3. Push the commit and newly created Git tag: `git push origin main --follow-tags`.
+5. **Push commits & tag** – Push the branch and tag upstream with `git push origin main --follow-tags`.
+6. **Upload to the Chrome Web Store**
+   - Sign in to the Chrome Web Store Developer Dashboard.
+   - Choose the SeerrBridge item and click **Upload new package**.
+   - Select the ZIP produced in `dist/` and publish or submit for review as needed.
-4. Create a GitHub release from that tag and paste in the matching section from the changelog.
-Attach packaged extension builds if desired.
+7. **Draft the GitHub release** – Create a GitHub release from the pushed tag and paste in the matching section from the changelog.
+Attach the ZIP if you need downloadable artifacts outside the Web Store.

-This process ensures the manifest version, Git metadata, and published changelog never drift.
+Following this checklist keeps the manifest version, Git metadata, changelog, and store upload in sync for every release.